-We have reviewed the accompanying consolidated balance sheet of Rockwell Automation, Inc. and subsidiaries (the "Company") as of March 31, 2024, the related consolidated statements of operations, comprehensive income, and shareowners' equity for the three-month and six-month periods ended March 31, 2024, and 2023, and of cash flows for the six-month periods ended March 31, 2024, and 2023, and the related notes (collectively referred to as the "interim financial information").
+We have reviewed the accompanying consolidated balance sheet of Rockwell Automation, Inc. and subsidiaries (the "Company") as of March 31, 2024 June 30, 2024, the related consolidated statements of operations, comprehensive income, and shareowners' equity for the three-month and six-month nine-month periods ended March 31, 2024 June 30, 2024, and 2023, and of cash flows for the six-month nine-month periods ended March 31, 2024 June 30, 2024, and 2023, and the related notes (collectively referred to as the "interim financial information").
 Based on our reviews, we are not aware of any material modifications that should be made to the accompanying interim financial information for it to be in conformity with accounting principles generally accepted in the United States of America.